The-Ludwig/PANAMA/README.md

 pip install corsika-panama[hdf]
 ```

+## Contributing

+Contributions and suggestions are very welcome.
+Feel free to open an [issue](https://github.com/The-Ludwig/PANAMA/issues) or [pull request](https://github.com/The-Ludwig/PANAMA/pulls).
+This project uses [pdm](https://pdm-project.org/latest/) for the build system as well as a
+dependency and virtual environment manager.
+For suggestions on how to set up a development environment, have a look at [CONTRIBUTING.md]().

 ## Further Notes

+This project tries to stay compatible with the suggestions from [Scikit hep](https://learn.scientific-python.org/development/guides/repo-review/?repo=The-Ludwig%2Fpanama&branch=main).

 Naming idea goes back to [@Jean1995](https://github.com/Jean1995), thanks for that!
 He originally proposed "PArallel ruN of corsikA on MAny cores", as